 These LDN targets set between 2017 and 2020 translate into commitments to restore 450 million hectares of degraded land, in addition to the 250 million hectares identified as nationally determined contributions, and approximately 90 million hectares identified for restoration in the national action plans developed under the Convention on Biological Diversity.

-– The report mainly mentions commitments for land restoration.
-It does not specify whether commitments for the reduction and avoidance of land degradation are also specified.
+Comments: - The report lacks details on the characterization in the countries of these commitments (mapping of areas to be restored, etc.) - The report mainly mentions commitments for land restoration.
+It does not specify whether commitments for the reduction and avoidance of land degradation are also specified. - The report lacks details on the degree of fulfillment of these commitments. |

-• Global Mechanism support for the development and implementation of transformative projects and programs to achieve Land Degradation Neutrality targets
+- Global Mechanism support for the development and implementation of transformative projects and programs to achieve Land Degradation Neutrality targets

 Following the definition of the voluntary LDN targets, countries are invited to identify and develop transformative projects and programs to implement their commitments.
 In response to countries’ request, the Global Mechanism offers support in the early stages of project development to prepare good quality concept notes that can be submitted to institutions such as the Green Climate Fund and the Global Environment Facility.